 The University Police prepares the Combined Annual Security and Fire Safety Report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act and the Higher Education Opportunity Act.
-The full text of this report can be located on our website at www.usm.edu/police.
+The full text of this report can be located on our website at usm.edu/police.

-This report is prepared in cooperation with the local law enforcement agencies surrounding our main campus and alternate sites, the Department of Residence Life, Dean of Students Office, the Office of Human Resources, the Admissions Office, Student Health Services, Student Counseling Services the Department of Fire Safety and numerous other university departments.
+This report is prepared in cooperation with the local law enforcement agencies surrounding the university's campuses, teaching and research sites, the Department of Housing and Residence Life, Dean of Students Office, University Human Resources, the Admissions Office, Student Health Services, Student Counseling Services, the Department of Fire Safety and numerous other university departments.
 Each entity provides updated information on their educational efforts and programs to comply with the Act.
-Campus crime, arrest and referral statistics include those reported to UPD, designated campus security authorities, and local law enforcement agencies.
+Campus crime, arrest and referral statistics include those reported to UPD, designated campus security authorities and local law enforcement agencies.
 These statistics may also include crimes that have occurred adjacent to university-owned properties.
-All students, staff and faculty are notified annually via email, the university Intranet and in certain circumstanced via U.S. mail of the availability of the Annual Security and Fire Safety Report on the university website.
-All prospective employees and students are also advised of the availability and location of this report via the Office of Human Resources or the Admissions Office through the application processes.
+All students, staff and faculty are notified annually via email, the university Intranet and in certain circumstances via U.S. mail of the availability of the Annual Security and Fire Safety Report on the university website.
+All prospective employees and students are also advised of the availability and location of this report via University Human Resources or the Admissions Office through the application processes.
 Copies of the Annual Security and Fire Safety Report may also be obtained at the University Police Department located in Bond Hall West or the Dean of Students Office located in the Union on the second floor.

-Students and employees on the Gulf Park campus can obtain a copy at the Gulf Coast Division Police Department located at 212 Bear Pointe Drive.
+Students and employees on the Gulf Park campus can obtain a copy at the Gulf Coast division Police Department located at 212 Bear Point Drive.
 Students and employees at the Gulf Coast Research Laboratory can obtain a copy located at the Field Studies Building, room 107.

-WHOM TO CALL IN AN EMERGENCY
+WHO TO CALL IN AN EMERGENCY